WrestleMania XXX: Background

 WrestleMania is considered WWE's flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It is the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of WWE's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
 The event has been described as the Super Bowl of sports entertainment.

-On February 18, 2013, WWE announced that WrestleMania XXX would be held at the Mercedes-Benz Superdome in the city of New Orleans, Louisiana on April 6, 2014.
-The event is alternatively known as WrestleMania 30.
-On August 12, travel packages for WrestleMania XXX went on sale, which included tickets to WrestleMania, hotel room accommodation, and other activities including WrestleMania Axxess, the 2014 WWE Hall of Fame ceremony, and the next Raw; the cheapest package cost $795 per person.
+On February 18, 2013, WWE announced that WrestleMania XXX (alternatively stylized as WrestleMania 30) would be held at the Mercedes-Benz Superdome in New Orleans, Louisiana on April 6, 2014.
+On August 12, travel packages for WrestleMania XXX went on sale, which included tickets to WrestleMania, hotel room accommodation, and other activities, including WrestleMania Axxess, the 2014 WWE Hall of Fame ceremony, and the Raw after WrestleMania; the cheapest package cost $795 per person.
 On November 16, individual tickets went on sale through Ticketmaster, with prices ranging from $25 to $850.

-In addition to being sold as a pay-per-view through television providers (with prices ranging from $55–$70), WrestleMania XXX was the first WWE PPV event to be livestreamed in simulcast on the WWE Network—WWE's subscription streaming service that launched in February with video on demand access to the company's library, original programming, and pay-per-view events, costing $9.99 per month with a six-month contract.
+In addition to being sold as a pay-per-view through television providers (with prices ranging from $55 to $70), WrestleMania XXX was the first WWE PPV event to be livestreamed in simulcast on the WWE Network—WWE's subscription streaming service that launched in February with video on demand access to the company's library, original programming, and pay-per-view events, costing $9.99 per month with a six-month contract.

 The event was the first WrestleMania to be held in the state of Louisiana.
-There were four official theme songs for the event, "Celebrate" by Kid Rock, "Legacy" by Eminem, "In Time" by Mark Collie, and "Monster" by Imagine Dragons.
-A promotional poster for the event was released through pay-per-view providers such as In Demand, with the tagline laissez les bons temps rouler.
+There were four official theme songs for the event: "Celebrate" by Kid Rock, "Legacy" by Eminem, "In Time" by Mark Collie, and "Monster" by Imagine Dragons.
+A promotional poster for the event was released through pay-per-view providers, such as In Demand, with the tagline laissez les bons temps rouler.
 The WrestleMania set was built by a crew of roughly 400 workers over two weeks, assembling equipment carried by 85 semi-trailer trucks.

-After the Royal Rumble event in late January 2014, CM Punk reportedly legitimately walked out on WWE while still under contract and WWE stopped promoting him for future events; which Pro Wrestling Torch editor Wade Keller analysed as playing a part in Daniel Bryan's WrestleMania journey.
+After the 2014 Royal Rumble event in late January, CM Punk reportedly legitimately walked out on WWE while still under contract and WWE stopped promoting him for future events; which Pro Wrestling Torch editor Wade Keller analyzed as playing a part in Daniel Bryan's WrestleMania journey.
 In May 2014, Bryan revealed in an interview that he also believed that WWE decided to give him the big WrestleMania spotlight only after Punk quit.
 Daniel Bryan entered the event as the bookmakers' favorite to walk out of WrestleMania as champion, while the biggest favorite to earn a victory was the Undertaker, which Forbes endorsed as "as close to a sure thing as you're going to find".